BigTimeStats/Bayesian-AB-Testing-Shiny-App/README.md

 The histogram shows the distribution of simulated Test CTR's / Control CTR's to visualize potential Test lift probabilistically.

 The line shows the cumulative distribution function of Test CTR / Control CTR.
 This can be used to quantify the probability of a certain effect size.
-For example, in the above plot, there is a 50% chance that the test group will exhibit a lift of 40% or more (the median effect, same as doing (.35 - .25) / .25).
+For example, in the above plot, there is a 50% chance that the test group will exhibit a lift of 40% or more (the median effect, same as (.35 - .25) / .25).

-The line intercept at 0 shows the probability that the test group will underperform the control group, or ~ 6.5% above.
+The line intercept at 0 shows the probability that the test group will underperform the control group, or ~ 6.5%.
 1 - .065 = 93.5%, or the probability that the test group will overperform the control group.

 A p-value can be derived from the line intercept at 0, or ~.065 above.
 This is interpreted as the probability that this result would occur by chance alone, given that the control CTR is true.